WORKING WITH MODULES

 Filter- Allows filtering of which modules are displayed using descriptive headings.

 - None- Shows all currently owned modules with no separate headings.

-- Categories- Divides up modules by their categories.
-All modules have their category defined during programming.
-Note that this is Voltage Modular’s default filter setting.
-Categories include:
+- Category- Divides up modules by their categories.
+This is the default filter setting.

 Module view filters can also be selected by clicking on individual categories.